History of Asbestos

 In the instance of working with cancer causing substances, there are no safe levels of exposure for lung cancer or mesothelioma, which has been identified.
 It has been recognised that the amount of asbestos fibres in the air that is being inhaled is the important factor in determining the level of health risk.
 The risk is increased depending on the concentration of asbestos fibres in the air.

-For more information, please read the below policy and brochures, or contact Council on (02) 6959 5510, or come to the Council Chambers and ask to speak to a member of staff about asbestos.
+For more information, please see link to safework website below, contact Council on (02) 6959 5510, or come to the Council Chambers and ask to speak to a member of staff about asbestos.